Residential Learning Communities

 Discover Seattle University’s Residential Learning Communities—live, learn, and grow through themed communities that inspire connection and purpose.

-Residential Learning Communities (RLCs) are intentional thematic learning communities where students are invited to grow, develop, and explore common interests around a central theme with other residential students.
+Residential Learning Communities (RLCs) are intentional thematic learning communities where students are invited to grow, develop, and explore common interests around a central theme with peers, faculty and staff.
 Unlike traditional learning communities, our RLCs are not built around specific coursework or academic program; rather, are programmatic in nature focusing on events and partnerships with faculty and staff across the university.
 Our RLCs layer into our overall Redhawk Residential Experience that encourages students to cultivate connection, foster personal growth and development, and empower students to build inclusive and diverse communities.

 While Seattle University’s Redhawk Residential Experience is designed for students who live on campus, residential programs, events, and engagement are open to all Redhawks, as residence life is for all university students, and not just those who live in the halls.